mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Decorators.rst

 .. note::
    * We must define the getter property method before the corresponding setter property.

-   * The names of both of these decorator must match.
+   * The names of both of the getter and setter properties must match.

+   |

    The above example illustrates how we can write a setter property.
 However, CAD objects should be immutable so it is not proper to include this property.